 In the example below, there are endless different ways to buy a pension:

 This conversation seems simple for humans, but it is not for computers.
-In most cases, you have a multi-turn dialogue that requires the system to understand context and asks questions back if needed.
+In most cases, you have a multi-turn conversation that requires the system to understand context and asks questions back if needed.

 When we were prototyping our first bots in late 2015, there really weren’t any good tools out there for more sophisticated conversations.
 Talking to hundreds of other developers through our Meetup, at bot conferences and online confirmed that we don’t know how to build conversational software yet.